Skip to content

 • The return of a function call is always a tuple.
 E.g: foo = fcall()

 • The index for a selector [...] is a single expression (integer, string, range, or conditional).
+Integer indices select unnamed positional entries only; named fields use strings or dot syntax.
 Multi-entry tuple indices are not allowed.

 Tuple mutability